Grant Guilford: Controversies

 A number of controversies arose during the COVID-19 pandemic.
-In response to the border and movement restrictions and the loss of income from international students, Guilford imposed new on-line teaching practices, funding cuts, pay restraint, hiring restrictions and voluntary redundancies alongside student fee discounts.
+In response to the border and movement restrictions and the loss of income from international students, Guilford imposed new on-line teaching practices required by government, funding cuts, pay restraint, hiring restrictions and voluntary redundancies alongside student fee discounts.
 These steps were unpopular with staff and students and there was also tension between Guilford's administration and staff represented by the Tertiary Education Union.
-In a 2020 interview, one of the university's most respected academics, Professor Lydia Wevers, said the university was at a crossroads, “brought to a head partly by Covid, and partly by this increasing and demonstrable sense the staff have that they don’t trust the senior leadership”.
-In December 2021, the Tertiary Education Union representative said that “short-term” and “careless” decisions from the senior leadership team had caused “lasting damage” to relationships with staff.
+In a 2020 interview, one of the university's most respected academics, Professor Lydia Wevers, said the university was at a crossroads, "brought to a head partly by Covid, and partly by this increasing and demonstrable sense the staff have that they don't trust the senior leadership".
+In December 2021, the Tertiary Education Union representative said that "short-term" and "careless" decisions from the senior leadership team had caused "lasting damage" to relationships with staff.

-In August 2020, Guilford released a preliminary discussion document on the university’s academic structures.
-The document included 13 draft recommendations ‘to help clarify, challenge and progress our thinking prior to consultation’.
-One of these draft recommendations (to empower academic staff to create ‘affinity/management’ groups aligned with disciplines, sectors, research areas, or stakeholder groups as their ‘home base’) proved unpopular with staff and students being considered likely to result in the elimination of schools, a focussing of administration on the faculty offices, and significant job losses for administrative staff.
-In the face of overwhelming staff opposition, Guilford formally advised the University Council that he had decided to conclude the review of academic structures at the discussion stage and did not wish to seek the Council’s approval to consult on any formal ‘change proposals’.
+In response to the coronavirus pandemic, Guilford released a preliminary discussion document on the university's academic structures.
+The document included 13 draft recommendations 'to help clarify, challenge and progress our thinking prior to consultation'.
+One of these draft recommendations (to empower academic staff to create 'affinity/management' groups aligned with disciplines, sectors, research areas, or stakeholder groups as their 'home base') proved unpopular with staff and students being considered likely to result in the elimination of schools, a focussing of administration on the faculty offices, and significant job losses for administrative staff.
+In the face of overwhelming staff opposition, Guilford formally advised the University Council that he had decided to conclude the review of academic structures at the discussion stage and did not wish to seek the council's approval to consult on any formal 'change proposals'.